 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognized.
-All other repairs and maintenance are charged to the Profit for the year during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the Profit or Loss during the financial period in which they are incurred.

-When assets are scrapped, the cost and accumulated depreciation are removed from the accounts and the loss is recognized in the Profit for the year as depreciation expense.
+When assets are scrapped, the cost and accumulated depreciation are removed from the accounts and the loss is recognized in the Profit or Loss as depreciation expense.

-When assets are sold, the cost and accumulated depreciation are removed from the accounts and any related gain or loss, determined by comparing proceeds with carrying amount, is recognized in the Profit for the year (Other operating income/expense).
+When assets are sold, the cost and accumulated depreciation are removed from the accounts and any related gain or loss, determined by comparing proceeds with carrying amount, is recognized in the Profit or Loss (Other operating income/expense).

-Depreciation is charged to the Profit for the year on a straight-line basis over the estimated useful lives of items of property, plant and equipment.
+Depreciation is charged to the Profit or Loss on a straight-line basis over the estimated useful lives of items of property, plant and equipment.
 Assets are not depreciated until they are available for use.
 Land is not depreciated.
 The assets useful lives and residual values are reviewed, and adjusted if appropriate, at least once a year.
 For further details on the groups of assets impacted by the most recent useful life revisions (see note 11).